Adding New Packages to Existing Script Languages

 curl -vX PUT -T "$local_container_file" "$protocol://w:$write_password@$bucketfs_host:$bucketfs_port/$bucket_name/$path_in_bucket$container_file_in_bucket

-The value for path_in_bucket
+The path_in_bucket

-can be empty.
-If it is not empty it must end with a forward slash /
+value must end with a forward slash /

 The default values are internal macros to make the parameter compact and to dynamically use the last installed version.
 For example, the alias for bultin_java